apache/airflow/BREEZE.rst

 On macOS, 2GB of RAM are available for your Docker containers by default, but more memory is recommended (4GB should be comfortable).
 For details see
 `Docker for Mac - Advanced tab <https://docs.docker.com/v17.12/docker-for-mac/#advanced-tab>`_.

+On Windows using WSL 2 you will need 8 GB to be available for your Linux distro and Breeze.

 Airflow Directory Structure inside Docker
 -----------------------------------------